butlerlabs/butler-blocks/README.md

 import { loadButlerBlocks } from 'butler-blocks';

 // Step 1: Initialize Butler Blocks with your API Key

 // Get this API key from your Butler Account! const myApiKey = 'MY_API_KEY';

 const butlerBlocks = loadButlerBlocks(myApiKey);

 // Step 2: Get your Document Info

-// Get this info from the API response when you upload
+// Get this info from the API response when you upload your documents! const myDocument = {
-// your documents!
-const myDocument = {
   modelId: 'MY_MODEL_ID',
   documentId: 'MY_DOCUMENT_ID',
 };

-// Step 3: Fetch data about your document from Butler
-// This data can be used to initialize a document labeler in your app! const fetchDocumentData = async ({ modelId, documentId }) => {
+// Step 3: Fetch data about your document from Butler const fetchDocumentData = async ({ modelId, documentId }) => {
   const extractionResultsResponse =
     await butlerBlocks.api.getExtractionResults(modelId, documentId);